gtk-rs/gtk4-rs/book/src/saving_window_state.md

 If the user resizes or maximizes the window, they might expect to find it in the same state the next time they open the app.
 GTK does not provide this functionality out of the box, but luckily it is not too hard to manually implement it.
 We basically want two integers (`height` & `width`) and a boolean (`is_maximized`) to persist.
-We already know how to do this by using `Settings`.
+We already know how to do this by using [`gio::Settings`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.Settings.html).

 <span class="filename">Filename: listings/saving_window_state/1/org.gtk-rs.example.gschema.xml</span>